Robocup-simplus/simplus_vrep/INSTALL.md

 ---

 # Server Setup
-All Configuration can be set in `serverconfig.txt`
+1. All Configuration can be set in `server/serverconfig.txt` .
+This Configuration will describe the rules of each game.
+   - Action name;List of models types;List of number of each model;Positive score;Negetive score

 ---